Robbins Watson Logo

 Setting up a Testamentary Trust requires careful planning to ensure it meets your needs and legal requirements.
 Our experienced estate planning team can help you decide whether a Testamentary Trust is the right choice for your family.

-Contact us today for a complimentary consultation to discuss your estate planning options.
+Therefore, if you are considering your estate planning options, contact us today for a complimentary consultation to discuss your estate planning options.

-If you’re ready to discuss your estate planning or need assistance preparing a testamentary trust, contact us on 07 5576 9999 to schedule a consultation with our award-winning estate planning team today.
+Finally, if you’re ready to proceed, contact us on 07 5576 9999 to schedule a consultation with our award-winning estate planning team today.